 Theory and Practice

-The flow of qi can be disrupted in many ways: emotional upset, physical trauma, poor diet and overwork are all common examples.
+The flow of healthy blood can be disrupted in many ways: emotional upset, physical trauma, poor diet and overwork are all common examples.
 By examining the underlying cause and how it has affected the body, the most appropriate treatment for each patient can be selected.
 Treating the patient as an individual is at the core of acupuncture treatment and is vital in successfully assisting the body to rebalance itself.

 What can Acupuncture treat?